andry-andriamananjara/ePUGAN/README.md

 <!-- Environment -->
 ## Environment

 This section is only relevant for the CSC environment.
-If you are not using the CSC supercomputer, please proceed directly to the next section.
+If you are not using the CSC supercomputer, please proceed directly to the next section, **installation**.

 ```
 cd /projappl/project_2009906